Jack Cust: Baltimore Orioles

-The Rockies sent him to the Baltimore Orioles for Chris Richard and cash on March 11, 2003.
+The Rockies traded Cust to the Baltimore Orioles in exchange for Chris Richard and cash on March 11, 2003.
 Cust appeared in 28 games (27 in 2003, 1 in 2004) during his two seasons with the ballclub, spending most of the time with the Ottawa Lynx.
 He was most noted as an Oriole for an infamous baserunning gaffe that resulted in his making the final out in a 12-inning 5–4 loss to the New York Yankees at Camden Yards on August 16, 2003.
 Representing the potential tying run at first base after a two-out pinch-hit walk, he attempted to score on a double to right field by Larry Bigbie, but was caught in a rundown after tumbling to the grass a few steps beyond third base.
 Even though he outmaneuvered catcher Jorge Posada and third baseman Aaron Boone and was headed towards an undefended home plate, Cust fell to the grass again and was tagged out from behind by Boone.

 Cust was granted free agency following the 2004 season.